Hamiltonicity of Token Graphs of some Join Graphs: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:double} we present the proof of Theorem~\ref{thm:main1} and in Section~\ref{sec:main} the proof of Theorem~\ref{thm:general-case-main}.
-Our strategy to prove these results is the following: for $k=2$, we show explicit Hamiltonian cycles, and for $k>2$, we use induction on $k$ and $m$.
-In Appendix A, we give a more detailed explanation of the relationship between the Hamiltonicity of token graphs and Gray codes for combinations.
+Our strategy to prove these results is the following: for $k=2$, we show explicit Hamiltonian cycles, and for $k>2$, we use induction on $m$; we often use the interpretation of the $k$-token graph of $G$ as the model of $k$ tokens moving along the edges of $G$.
+In Section~\ref{app:Gray} we give the relationship between the Hamiltonicity of token graphs and Gray codes for combinations.
+Finally, in Section~\ref{sec:concl} we present the conclusions and suggest three open problems.